5 personality traits that the Brits could learn from the Dutch

 READ MORE | Dutch directness: 5 questions you’ll get in the Netherlands (and how to answer them)

 What if your boss asks you if you can work on your day off?
-“Sure,” Brits would say, when really they mean “no,”, out of fear of looking difficult (I don’t do this, I promise).
+“Sure,” Brits would say, when really they mean “No,” out of the fear of sounding difficult (I don’t do this, I promise).

-Your boss would rather you were honest, rather than you bailing out or spending the whole day miserable because it was too difficult to work that day.
+Your boss would rather you were honest than spend the whole day miserable because it was too difficult to work that day.
 If you don’t ask, you don’t get.

-You get the idea, and I guarantee if we borrowed some more straight-talk from the Dutch, we could avoid half of these awkward situations.
+You get the idea, and I guarantee that if we borrowed some more straight talk from the Dutch, we could avoid half of these awkward situations.

 2. Be more stingy